comp500/scoop-comp500/Cemu.md

   e.g `scoop install cemu@1.11.3`

 - Cemu 1.11.2 doesn't work with this as the extraction directory doesn't have an underscore in it.
-You can fix this by going to the cache folder in your scoop directory, and renaming the directory within the zip to `cemu_1.11.2`.
+You can fix this after attempting the download by going to the cache folder in your scoop directory, and renaming the directory within the zip to `cemu_1.11.2`.
 - Some (especially older) versions may break or show errors with this, as the folder structure is different.
 - To change the installed Cemu version used for shortcuts, run `scoop reset cemu@version`.